VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VIRTUAL_LANGUAGE_MODEL_COMPLETE.md

 ### New Tab: "🧠 Learning AI"

-Located as Tab #3 in the VATSAL GUI application.
+Located as Tab #3 in the BOI GUI application.

 #### Layout